-‘General Hospital’ Fans Speculate That Carly Catches Michael’s Illness Putting Her And The Baby At Risk
+‘General Hospital’ Fans Speculate That Carly Catches Michael’s Illness, Putting Her And The Baby At Risk

 — General Hospital (@GeneralHospital) April 26, 2019

 There is a reason that Michael and Sasha both got sick.
 As The Inquisitr had previously detailed, Sasha had blurted out in front of Michael that she wished Nina was her real mother.
 She had just been given some drugs for her illness and didn’t know what she was saying.
 Michael heard it and was a little confused.
-He will probably just pass it off due to the drugs, but it does appear that their illness will eventually lead up to the whole Sasha reveal, or at least put Michael in the middle of it.
+He will probably just pass it off due to the drugs, but it does appear that their illness will eventually lead up to the whole Sasha reveal or at least put Michael in the middle of it.

 As fans have speculated on social media, it could also lead up to Carly and the baby being in danger.
 There is a chance that she could miscarry.
-Also, Sonny’s fears could come true if it also puts Carly’s life in danger as well.
+Also, Sonny’s fears could come true if it puts Carly’s life in danger as well.
 Michael will feel pretty guilty if this should all come into play.

-Keep watching General Hospital as May sweeps is almost here.
+Keep watching General Hospital as May sweeps are almost here.
 There is so much more drama to see.
 The 2019 Nurses Ball is happening, Jax is returning, and Shiloh could finally be taken down.